shabnamshirdel/Unsupervised-Visual-Representation-Learning/LocalAggregation-Pytorch-master/README.md

-# Local Aggregation for Unsupervised Learning of Visual Embeddings
+# Unsupervised Learning of Visual Embeddings

-This is a Pytorch re-implementation of the Local Aggregation (LA) algorithm.
+This is a Pytorch re-implementation of the Local Aggregation algorithm.

-This implementation has been validated!

-# Usage

 ### Prerequisites

+* Pytorch 1.2.0
 * Ubuntu 16.04
-* Pytorch 1.2.0
 * [Faiss==1.6.1](https://github.com/facebookresearch/faiss)
-* tqdm
 * dotmap
+* * tqdm
 * tensorboardX

 ### Runtime Setup